k21971/EvilHack/doc/evilhack-changelog.md

 - Add goblin shaman monster to Goblin Town
 - Only certain types of monsters can randomly spawn in Goblin Town
 - Tortles are not slowed when walking through sewage
+- Tortles and giant turtles are vulnerable to cold-based attacks